hypervel/hypervel.org/docs/docs/redis.md

 Redis Sentinel provides high availability for Redis by implementing monitoring, notifications, automatic failover, and configuration provider.
 Sentinel helps manage your Redis deployment by constantly checking if your master and replica instances are working as expected.

-To configure Redis Sentinel in your Laravel Hyperf application, you can use the following configuration in your `config/database.php`:
+To configure Redis Sentinel in your Hypervel application, you can use the following configuration in your `config/database.php`:

 ```php
 'redis' => [